robisim74/angular-l10n/docs/spec/configuration.md

     /**
      * This method must contain the logic of data access.
      * @param language The current language
-     * @param args The parameter of addCustomProvider method
+     * @param args The object set during the configuration of 'providers'
      * @return An observable of an object of translation data: {key: value}
      */
     public getTranslation(language: string, args: any): Observable<any> {